peterhanania/quiz-app-frontend/README.md

 ## Getting Started

 Before you get started, you will need to setup the backend server at [github.com/peterhanania/quiz-app-backend](https://github.com/peterhanania/quiz-app-backend).
-Once you set everything up and you run your project locally, get your API URL (Ex. http://localhost:3001) and set in:
+Once you set everything up and you run your project locally, get your API URL (Ex. http://localhost:3001) and set it in:

 - `.env.local` `NEXT_PUBLIC_API_URL=YOUR API URL (Ex. http://localhost:3001)`